Saltar al contenido principal

 Travel-size beauty and makeup products

 When it comes to beauty and makeup items, Palepu recommends packing for "the person you are, not the person you want to be."
-Which is to say, a destination wedding might not be the place to try out those fake freckles you saw trending on TikTok.
+Which is to say, a destination wedding might not be the place to try out those fake freckles someone saw trending on TikTok.

 Base